zeta1999/teleport/README.md

 Pads have this directory structure:

     pad-name/
+      |- config/
+        |- databases.yml
+      |- sources/
         |- apis/
           |- exampleapi1.port
           |- exampleapi2.port
           |- ...
         |- databases/
-        |- exampledb1.yml
           |- exampledb1.port
-        |- exampledb2.yml
           |- exampledb2.port
-        |- ...
       |- transforms/
         |- exampletrasnform1.sql
         |- exampletransform2.sql
         |- ...

-When refering to a resource (data source or transform) in a Teleport command, the name of the resource is the filename without the extension. e.g., to list the tables for the database defined in `databases/exampledb1.yml`, use `teleport list-tables -source exampledb1`
+When refering to a resource (data source or transform) in a Teleport command, the name of the resource is the filename without the extension. e.g., to export a CSV from the API endpoint defined in `sources/apis/exampleapi1.port`, use `teleport extract-api -from exampleapi1`

 For API configurations, Teleport uses its own "Port" configuration language.
 "Port" is a declarative, Python dialect used for configuration and mapping data.
 For full documentation on the "Port" configuration language, [visit the wiki](https://github.com/hundredwatt/teleport/wiki/API-Configuration)